South Africa’s Gold Market 2025: Prices, Top Dealers & Trends

 - Low interest rates encourage gold investment due to lower opportunity costs.

-3 Global Gold Demand & Central Bank Reserves
+Global Gold Demand & Central Bank Reserves:

 The demand for gold in international markets, particularly from China, India, and the US, influences South Africa’s gold exports.
-Additionally, central banks (including the South African Reserve Bank) buy gold to strengthen reserves, affecting gold prices.

 Impact: